harry-stark/harry-stark/README.md

 - Currently thinking about spending some more time on production ML.

-Apart from this, I usually spend my remaining day finding new songs for my anxiety filled brain and critique anime/movie plot holes.
+Apart from this, I usually spend my remaining day finding new songs for my anxiety filled brain and critiquing anime/movie plot holes.